Eerste Nederlandsche Coöperatieve Beetwortelsuikerfabriek: History

 The reasons that the foundation of the cooperative sugar factory took so much time, were primarily in the huge investments.
 The price of the shares was 400 guilders.
 The members brought in 130,000 guilders and had to borrow the rest of the estimated cost of 700,000 guilders.

 The location of the cooperative's beet sugar factory would be in Sas van Gent, directly on the Ghent–Terneuzen Canal, central in Zeelandic Flanders, and in direct reach from across the Scheldt.
 The reason to opt for Zeelandic Flanders was that the rest of Zeeland did not have enough fresh water for the production of sugar.
 In October 1900 the first campaign started with a daily capacity of 400 tonnes.
 Within a year this was increased to 700 tonnes.
 However cost overruns and a sudden decrease in sugar prices then almost destroyed the company.

 In general, the factory grew steadily over many years.
 It was regularly expanded and updated with new techniques.
 In 1924 the daily capacity was 1,300 tonnes.
 During that year's jubilee, the presence of the minister for agriculture Charles Ruijs de Beerenbrouck and about 1,000 other national and foreign guests underlined the national interest in the factory.

 The success of the cooperative sugar factory and its founders led others to follow.
 A second cooperative sugar factory was founded in Dinteloord in 1908, and by 1916 there were seven.
 The non-cooperative sugar factories reacted by a concentration of their factories and in 1919 they founded the NV Centrale Suikermaatschappij (CSM).

 In 1947 the sugar manufacturing companies in Dinteloord, Roosendaal and Zevenbergen decided to merge and form the Verenigde Coöperatieve Suikerfabrieken (VCS) with head office in Dinteloord.
 The merger would allow the factory in Roosendaal to be closed down, evading necessary investments of 2,000,000 guilders.
 The Eerste Nederlandsche Coöperatieve Beetwortelsuikerfabriek remained independent and began to name itself ENCBS or CBS.

 After a modernization, the sugar factory also began to refine cane sugar in 1957.
 It therefore changed its name to 'Eerste Nederlandsche Coöperatieve Beetwortelsuikerfabriek en Raffinaderij GA'.
 Though its location on the Scheldt was ideal, this activity ended after only a few years.

+Part of a larger company

 In 1966 the four sugar cooperatives: ENCBS (Sas van Gent), VCS (Dinteloord), Friesch-Groningse (Groningen and Puttershoek) began to work under a new top cooperative: Suiker Unie (now owned by Royal Cosun).
 In 1970 the about 10,000 farmers became direct participants in Suiker Unie, and the separate cooperatives were disbanded.

 As a part of Suiker Unie, the sugar factory in Sas van Gent increased its capacity to 260,000 tonnes after big investments in buildings and machinery.